This year my new château will be host to Halloween!

 Yes yes, it's all very personal-as-political, but everyone has their bugbears, and sexualized Halloween costumes happen to fall in the category of things that yank my chain.

-It highlights the masquerade parade that is acceptable "femininity" in this culture that women, when given the opportunity to dress up, are assumed to
+It highlights the masquerade parade that is acceptable "femininity" in this culture that women, when given the opportunity to dress up, are assumed to want to have every single costume choice be highly sexualized.

-Even when you can find a costume for an adult female (and disturbingly, even for teenage girls and
+Even when you can find a costume for an adult female (and disturbingly, even for teenage girls and pre-teens!) that isn't by it's nature very sexual, it is morphed into a sexualized piece of women-hating garbage.

 Want to be Dorothy from the Wizard of Oz?
 Be prepared to raise that hemline and expose some breast!
 For dog's sake, Dorothy was a little girl.